Internships Test drive a job

 Receiving Academic Credit for an Internship

 To receive academic credit, you must enroll in any “190” class (the 190 refers to an internship class across all majors).
-If your major does not offer a 190 course, consider the elective APP-190 class provided by Career Development and Calling.
+If your major does not offer a 190 course, consider the elective APP-190 class provided by the COVE Career Center.
 This class is available in the fall and the spring, as well as a summer remote class (class via video conference) so you can complete an internship for credit regardless of where you live during the summer.
 Check with your major adviser to confirm whether your internship will qualify for credit within your major.

 How Many Credits Can I Receive for an Internship?